kaltura/playkit-js-google-tag-manager/docs/guide.md

 <script src="./playkit-google-tag-manager.js"></script>
 ```

-Add the plugin name to the player config under the plugins section along with the rest of plugins.
+Add the plugin name (`googleTagManager`) to the player config under the plugins section along with the rest of plugins.

 ```js
 const config = {